 Practice with Feedback

 One of the best ways for a learner to understand how to accomplish the necessary tasks and goals is through practice and feedback.
 A course with practice sections using mean quizzes, hotspot questions, or see one/do one simulation helps the learner understand knowledge gaps or a need to review the material more through.
 Adding feedback that is constructive helps the learner understand why the answers the learner entered are right or wrong.
 A designer will have to determine the best kind of practice methods that would help the reader understand the material.

-An instructional designer interactive activity in a variety of ways to help the learning understand the material.
-Instructional designers use tools through the programs used to create the course for the interactive activities.
+An instructional designer interactive activity in a variety of ways to help the learner understand the material.
+Instructional designers use tools to create the course for interactive activities.
 The designer first must decide what part of the course content could b used for interactive activities.
 The next step for the designer is figuring out what interactive activities would best fit the course.
 Finally, the designer chooses how to represent the interactive activity in the course.

 An instructional designer can end a course with an assessment to test the learner’s understanding.
 This assessment should vary the question format to keep the learner engaged (Multiple Choice, True/False, Fill-In-the-Blank, Short Answer, Matching, Hotspot, Sequence).
 Creating a question pool can set a parameter in place that makes it harder for users to.
 An effective course should have the learner be able to understand and pass a test on the new knowledge.
 Testing material should only include information covered in the course and follows the learning objectives.
 Feedback on the answers can help the learner understand why answers may have been right or wrong.